gremmie/enigma/README.rst

 Py-Enigma is available on the `Python Package Index`_ (PyPI).
 You can install it using pip_::

-   $ pip install py-enigma             # install
+   $ python3 -m pip install py-enigma

-   $ pip install --upgrade py-enigma   # upgrade
+If you aren't familiar with installing Python packages, please see, for example, the `Python Packaging Installing Packages tutorial`_.

-Please note at the time of this update that the version on PyPI is a bit old and is in the process of being updated.
-The lastest version of Py-Enigma can be found at the `Py-Enigma GitHub page`_.
+The latest version of Py-Enigma can always be found at the `Py-Enigma GitHub page`_.

 Documentation